My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Debbie Harry, Nigel Harrison, Chris Stein, Frank Infante, Jimmy Destri, and Clem Burke

-The second album, Plastic Letters, released in February 1978, maintained the edge and energy of the first album but was more complete.
-It was a landmark album of the late 70s New York scene.
-“Denis,” a cover of a 1963 tune, “Denise,” held onto the retro ‘60s vibe with a little French thrown in for an exotic twist, and “I’m on E” held a pace few bands strove for save for their CBGB clubmates, The Ramones.
+The second album, Plastic Letters, was released in February 1978.
+It maintained the edge and energy of the first album but was more complete.
+It was a landmark album of the late ‘70s New York scene.
+“Denis”, a cover of a 1963 tune, “Denise”, by Randy and the Rainbows, held onto the retro ‘60s vibe with a little French thrown in for an exotic twist.
+“I’m on E” held a pace few bands strove for save for their CBGB clubmates, The Ramones.
 Although tempting to interpret the song being about the drug, Ecstasy, it came long before that trend.
-Harry has indicated it wasn’t used for any particular meaning, but more of a general slang for ‘E for England,’ ‘E for energy,’ or ‘E for empty.
+Harry has indicated it wasn’t used for any particular meaning, but more of a general slang for ‘E for England,’ ‘E for energy,’ or ‘E for empty’.
 The lyrics gave other uses, “I’m on E / I’m on E for easy,” and then with references to “walked my feet to the bone / I’d give my life for a car of my own,” and “Still on E I’ll think of something / I’m on E and I’m on E / I’ll never have to fill my feet up,” it seemed to allude to a common reference at the time to being broke or out of gas, thus the ‘empty’ reference.

 But it was the pop brilliance of “Presence Dear” that indicated something special was coming with this band.
+It was written by Gary Valentine, who was gone from the band by the time the song was released as a single.
 Keyboards, drums, guitar and Debbie’s voice came together perfectly into one of pop-rock’s most fantastic moments.
-You could also flip the single over and find a non-album B-side, “Poets Problem,” that sent you on another fantastic swirl through those combinations again.
+You could also flip the single over and find a non-album B-side, “Poets Problem,” that sent you on another fantastic swirl through those combinations.

-There was no doubt this was a band on the rise.
-The album lacked a breakthrough single and the rest of America wasn’t yet ready to embrace the New York rock sound.
-It was distracted by the other New York sound and landmark club of the time, disco and Studio 54.
+Plastic Letters did not chart highly in the US, peaking at #72, but did gain the band success in the UK, where it reached the top ten.
+Likewise for the two singles, “Denis” and “Presence Dear”.
+There was no doubt Blondie was on the rise, even if America wasn’t yet ready to embrace the New York rock sound.
+Focus was instead on the other New York sound and landmark club of the time, disco and Studio 54.

 Blondie06.jpg

-Bringing on Australian producer Mike Chapman (also part of the legendary song writing team of Chinn-Chapman), emboldened by their increasing – but still minor – success, and profiting from a creative tension amongst their group of talented and ambitious musicians, Blondie found the right formula to break big with the next album, Parallel Lines, and its massive hit, “Heart of Glass.”
+Bringing on Australian producer, Mike Chapman (also part of the legendary song writing team of Chinn-Chapman), Blondie was emboldened by their increasing – but still minor – success and a creative tension among this group of talented and ambitious musicians.
+They found the right formula to break big with the next album, Parallel Lines, and its massive hit, “Heart of Glass”.

-I strongly encourage you to watch these two videos: The Making of Parallel Lines and this short one on the recording of Heart of Glass which provide great insight to the creative process and inventiveness of the band at this time in their history.
-One detail, not the least of which of all the interesting aspects of the album, was Clem Burke had to play each drum separately during recording “Heart of Glass” in order to time it perfectly with the backing drum machine.
+I strongly encourage you to watch the two videos: The Making of Parallel Lines and the recording of Heart of Glass.
+They provide great insight to the creative process and inventiveness of the band at this time in their history.
+One detail, not the least of which of all the interesting aspects of the album, was that Clem Burke had to play each drum separately to record, “Heart of Glass”, in order to time it perfectly with the backing drum machine.
+Chapman was an exacting and ambitious producer who pushed Blondie to their fullest potential.

 Blondie07.jpg